Terra Perma

 If your thinking - That all sounds tricky I am not sure if I am up to it...

 No prior experience is necessary to do the PDC, but it can help to have started some background reading and found an excuse to get your hands in the soil.
 Simple information sheets have been provided to introduce some of the design ideas.
-Please browse our resources and workshop notes here, and items off the subsequent booklist would be worth loaning for a browse.
+Please browse our resources and free workshop notes here, and items are available from our TP library which are available for loan to make sure that the content suits your needs.

 We advise against buying books at this point.
-Once you have our 300+ page manual, you won't need to buy many of the 'permaculture' books as the foundation information is all very similar.
+Once you have our PDC manual, you won't need to buy many of the 'permaculture' books as the foundation information is all very similar.
 Save your money for special interest texts and reference books later.

 We like to tailor the course towards the group's needs to assist all to achieve their goals.
 So consider this and make sure you let us know why you're looking to do the PDC, any past experiences & your future goals when you sign up.

-For those who have filled out the booking form and have yet to pay a deposit, please use the following account information:
+For those who have filled out the registration form and have yet to pay a deposit, please use the following account information:

 Direct deposit into P&N Account